 Martes Santo (Tuesday)

-- From there, head to Cardenal Spinola, where the Dulce Nombre has just exit its home church (8.30pm).
+- From there, head to Cardenal Spinola, where the elegant El Dulce Nombre has just exit its home church.

-- Both the exit and entrance of San Benito is spectacular.
-The pointed arch of San Benito’s gothic church is so narrow that the costaleros have to carry the paso on their knees.
-At the exit the square is absolutely packed so you should try to see it at night, on its way back (11.55pm).
+- Both the exit and entrance of San Esteban is spectacular.
+The pointed arch of San Esteban’s gothic church is so narrow that the costaleros have to carry the paso on their knees.
+At the exit the square is absolutely packed so you should try to see it at night, on its way back.

-- La Sed can be seen from one of my favorite sights in Seville, the Plaza de Pilatos, where the Casa de Pilatos is located (9pm).
+- La Sed can be seen from one of my favorite sights in Seville, the Plaza de Pilatos, where the Casa de Pilatos is located.

 Jueves Santo (Thursday)

-- At night, take some time around DoÒa Guiomar to admire La Quinta Angustia coming back to its church (11pm).
+- At night, take some time around Plaza Nueva to admire El Valle coming back to its church.